A Saudi national is the suspected gunman in deadly shooting at Pensacola Naval Air Station, sources say

-For the second time in two days, a deadly shooting unfolded at a US Navy base Friday when a gunman killed at least three people and injured several others at Naval Air Station Pensacola in Florida.
+For the second time this week, a deadly shooting unfolded at a US Navy base Friday when a gunman killed at least three people and injured several others at Naval Air Station Pensacola in Florida.

-The shooter, who was also killed, was a member of the Saudi Arabian military training at the station, according to five US defense officials and another person familiar with the investigation.
+The suspected shooter, who was also killed, was a member of the Saudi Arabian military training at the station, five US defense officials and another person familiar with the investigation told CNN.

-Investigators are looking into whether the shooting was terror-related, but it's still early.
+Investigators are looking into whether the shooting was terror-related as a possible motive, but it's still early in the investigation.

 CNN has reached out to the Saudi Embassy in the US and has not heard back.